apache/parquet-format/BloomFilter.md

 ```

 #### Hash Function
-The function used to hash values in the initial implementation is MurmurHash3[4], using
+The function used to hash values in the initial implementation is xxHash[4], using
-the least-significant 64 bits of the 128-bit version of the function on the x86-64
+the least-significant 64 bits version of the function on the x86-64 platform.
+Note that
-platform.
-Note that the function produces different values on different architectures, so
+the function produces different values on different architectures, so implementors must
-implementors must be careful to use the version specific to x86-64.
-That function can be
+be careful to use the version specific to x86-64.
+That function can be emulated on
-emulated on different platforms without difficulty.
+different platforms without difficulty.

 #### Build a Bloom filter
 The fact that exactly eight bits are checked during each lookup means that these filters